Do you want to set up WordPress email tracking on your site?

 You can find this information under your account on the WP Mail SMTP website.

-Once you’ve done that, you need to scroll down the page to the ‘Mailer’ section.
+Once you have done that, you need to scroll down the page to the ‘Mailer’ section.
 Here you will choose how you want to send your WordPress emails.

 Simply click on the mailer you want to use, and there will be detailed instructions on how you can set it up properly.